chicio/chicio.github.io/_posts/2017-12-07-physically-base-rendering-introduction.md

 Before proceeding to the last radiometry quantity definition, it is useful to give the definition of **solid angle**.
 A solid angle is an extension of a 2D angle in 3D on a unit sphere.
 It is the total area projected by an object on a unit sphere centered at a point $p$.
 It is measured in steradians.
 The entire unit sphere corresponds to a solid angle of $4\pi$ (the surface area of the unit sphere).
-A solid angle is usually indicated as \Omega, but it is possible also to represent it with \omega, that is the set of all direction vectors anchored at $p$ that point toward the area on the unit sphere and the object (Pharr et al., 2010 [1]).
+A solid angle is usually indicated as $\Omega$, but it is possible also to represent it with $\omega$, that is the set of all direction vectors anchored at $p$ that point toward the area on the unit sphere and the object (Pharr et al., 2010 [1]).
 Now it is possible to give the definition of **radiance**, that is flux density per unit solid angle per unit area:

 $$L=\frac{d\phi}{d\omega \ dA^{\perp}}$$